 There are numerous options for making your own mulch cheaply.
 Rather than buying lots of mulch, you could buy a mulcher ONCE, and it can pay for itself within the first year in how much you save on buying mulch by the bagful or truckload full.
-IF you can’t find it for free).
+(And IF you can’t find it for free).

-Ways to Make Garden Mulching
+Ways to Make Garden Mulch